nvaccess/nvda/projectDocs/issues/triage.md

 Here is an example from a recent Github issue:

 > As a Braille user, I notice that the cursor is a different shape when tethered to focus than it is when tethered to review.
 This is so that I can tell the difference between the two modes.

 ### Who

-- Who does it affect? (for instance: Braille users, Speech users, developers working on accessibility for their websites/apps, nvda developers)
+- Who does it affect? (for instance: Braille users, Speech users, developers working on accessibility for their websites/apps, NVDA developers)
 - Knowing who, helps to give an estimate on how many users this will help.
 - It also can help to highlight differences in requirements for different users.
 This happens when we are unable to define the same use case for two groups of users.